 - Once done, click the Create subaccount button.

-If you want to learn more, you can find detailed instructions on how to handle API credentials at our beginners guide for UpCloud API.
+If you want to learn more, you can find detailed instructions on how to handle API credentials in our beginners’ guide for UpCloud API.

-Once you’ve created account for SnapShooter API access, continue ahead to their platform.
+Once you’ve created an account for SnapShooter API access, continue ahead to their platform.

 Registering on SnapShooter

 Next, if you haven’t already, head over to SnapShooter and register for their 14-day free trial.
 During the trial, you can back up one server for free forever.
 Additionally, when you are ready to make use of SnapShooter to a larger extent, do so worry-free thanks to their 30-day money-back guarantee.

 After registering, log into the SnapShooter dashboard.
 Don’t forget to confirm the email address you registered with to unlock the required features.

 When first logging into your dashboard, you’ll need to create a team.
 Choose the name of your team account and click the Create Team button.

 Once you’ve created your Team account, you can invite other members to your team and manage your billing settings.